 Assuming sportsbooks stay open starting August 2020, you can visit Detroit casinos to bet on sports in person.

 These sports lounges offer both futures bets as well as NFL regular season and playoff games once things get rolling.
 They all also have tons of TVs, a full bar and food menu, and self-serve kiosks on top of ticket booths.

 See our full roundup of Michigan Retail Sportsbooks.

 History of Detroit Lions Championships

-The Detroit Lions won four NFL championships (1935, 1952, 1953, 1957) before the AFL and NFL merger and the creation of the Super Bowl in 1966.
+The Detroit Lions won four NFL championships (1935, 1952, 1953, and 1957) before the AFL and NFL merger and the creation of the Super Bowl in 1966.
 Since then, they’ve never appeared in a Super Bowl.

-In fact, the Lions haven’t won so much as a division championship since 1993, which is when their best ever player Barry Sanders was there to help carry the team to some moments of greatness.
+In fact, the Lions haven’t won so much as a division championship since 1993, which is when their best-ever player Barry Sanders was there to help carry the team to some moments of greatness.

 NFL Super Bowl Odds And Betting